gamblevore/speedie/Documentation/Errors.md

     || data = x.file.readall
     printline data

-This only ignores "file doesn't exist", not "the file is actually a folder", or recursive-symlinks, or some other file-system error.
+`file.ReadAll` only ignores "file doesn't exist", not "the file is actually a folder", or recursive-symlinks, or some other file-system error.

 ---
 ### How Do We Know An Error Occurred Just Now?